 |Archiving status||Not saved yet|

 Facebook is a social networking site whose popularity has exploded in recent years.
-As of February 2012, there are more than 845 million active users of the site.
+As of January 2014, there are more than 1.2 billion active users of the site.
 Facebook hosts untold billions of users' photos, videos, thoughts, conversations, and other content.
+The total size of Facebook's databases is easily in the hundreds of petabytes.

 The judicious user will have a well-designed backup plan for all that content that they retain full control over, but it is a reasonable assumption that the majority of users rely totally on Facebook to safeguard their data.
 This is a mistake.